 Osteoarthritis of the knee is a condition that affects millions of people worldwide.
-Overtime, the cartilage and ligament around your knee wears down.
-As we age, the cartilage can become weaker and brittle, which increases the risk of injury and other complications.
+Over time, the cartilage, fascia, and ligaments around your knee wear down.
+As we age, the cartilage can become weaker and thinner, which increases the risk of injury and other complications.
 Unfortunately, this typically leads to knee replacement surgery, a procedure that’s performed on about 600,000 people in America every year.

 For this reason, it may be a good idea to consider alternatives to knee surgery first.
 One such alternative is stem cell therapy for knees.
 Stem cells are the body’s natural building blocks of healing.
 Stem cell treatment boosts the body’s natural ability to heal.
 It can be an effective treatment for knee pain without the use of invasive surgery or addictive and potentially deadly pain medication.

 Stem Cells for Knees: How Does It Work?

 In the stem cell procedure, you and your doctor have several choices.
 Stem cells can be harvested from your bone marrow, abdominal fat, or umbilical cord blood of a healthy newborn baby voluntarily given by the mother.
 As a stem cell doctor in regenerative medicine, Dr. Blatman has experience with all these sources of stem cells.